The latest Phishing and Spoofing scam took away far more than just PayPal login credentials.

 ‘Phishing’ is an attempt by fraudsters to ‘fish’ for your personal/financial / investment details via email.

-‘Phishing’ attempts usually appear in the form of an email appearing to be from the very known company to gain readers trust.
-Within the email you are then usually encouraged to click a link to a fraudulent page designed to capture your details.
+‘Phishing’ attempts usually appear in the form of an email appearing to be from a very known company to gain the reader’s trust.
+Within the email, you are then usually encouraged to click a link to a fraudulent page designed to capture your details.

 The information most commonly sought through such means can be: